JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/03-Free/01-What-Is-The-Free-Monad/01-What-Are-Free-SomeTypeClass-Types.md

 data FreeMonoid a
   = Mempty

-instance s :: Semigroup (FreeMonoid a) where append a Mempty = a append Mempty a = a
+instance Semigroup (FreeMonoid a) where append a Mempty = a append Mempty a = a

-instance m :: Monoid (FreeMonoid a) where mempty = Mempty
+instance Monoid (FreeMonoid a) where mempty = Mempty
 ```
 `append` is a bit harder.
 We need to store a value of type `a`, so we can try this: